Gulf Stream Council: Scout Hill

-Aal-pa-tah Lodge
+Aal-Pa-Tah Lodge

 Aal-Pa-Tah Lodge #237 is the Order of the Arrow lodge associated with the Gulf Stream Council.
 The lodge building is located in Tanah Keeta Scout Reservation in Tequesta, Florida.
-Aal-pa-tah is one of seven OA lodges in Section S-4, which covers a majority of Florida and southern Georgia.
+Aal-Pa-Tah is one of seven OA lodges in Section E5 (formerly S-4), which covers a majority of Florida and southern Georgia.
 The word "Aal-Pa-Tah" is word from the Leni Lenape language that translates to Alligator in English.

 History

 The lodge was founded 1942 during World War II; then from 1945 to 1947, on the list of lodge chiefs says "WWII".
-There were only two or three chapters when Aal-pa-tah was founded in 1942.
-Aal-pa-tah Lodge held the title as the best all around lodge in 2008, 2009, 2012, and 2016.
+There were only two or three chapters when Aal-Pa-Tah was founded in 1942.
+Aal-Pa-Tah Lodge held the title as the best all-around lodge in 2008, 2009, 2012, and 2016.

 Section S-4 Events

-Aal-pa-tah has hosted a number of Section S-4 events.
-Aal-pa-tah Lodge has hosted section conference for Section S-4 in 1953, 1962, 1972, 1981, 1988, 1997, 2004, 2011, and will host in 2019.
+Aal-Pa-Tah has hosted a number of Section S-4 events.
+Aal-Pa-Tah Lodge has hosted section conference for Section S-4 in 1953, 1962, 1972, 1981, 1988, 1997, 2004, 2011, and will host in 2019.
 The lodge also hosted section seminars in 2000 and 2008 and is scheduled to host a revamped seminars entitled Section Leadership Summit or (SLS) in 2014.

 Chapters

 As mentioned above each district has an OA Chapter.
 Lodges usually divide into chapters which will usually corresponding to districts within the council.
 The chapter is led by the elected youth chapter chief, a volunteer adult is appointed as the adviser and the district executive is the professional (staff) adviser.
-The following names are the names of Aal-pa-tah's Chapters:
+The following names are the names of Aal-Pa-Tah's Chapters: